livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Log Manager.
 * Event Manager.

+The following interactions are explicitly forbidden:

-Direct database access is forbidden.
+* Direct database access.

-Direct key access is forbidden.
+* Direct key access.

-Direct network access is forbidden.
+* Direct network access.
+* Direct inter extension communication.
+* Invocation outside an OperationContext.

 ### 7.4 Isolation guarantees

 The App Manager guarantees:

-* Backend extension services cannot access other apps data without ACL approval.
+* Extension services cannot access data belonging to other applications without ACL approval.
-* Backend extension services cannot modify protocol behavior.
+* Extension services cannot modify protocol behavior or core manager invariants.
 * Failure or misbehavior of an extension service cannot corrupt core managers.
+* Extension services cannot impersonate other applications.

 ## 8. OperationContext integration

-For any request originating from an app, the App Manager ensures:
+For any request originating from an application, the App Manager ensures:

 * The correct app_id is attached to the OperationContext.
-* The correct app identity is associated with the request.
+* The correct application identity is associated with the request.
-* App impersonation across slugs is impossible.
+* Application impersonation across slugs is impossible.

-The App Manager validates app identity resolution but does not construct OperationContext instances.
-Per `01-protocol/03-serialization-and-envelopes.md`, OperationContext objects originate in the HTTP layer for both frontend and backend extension services, and the App Manager enforces that wiring so Graph Manager only receives contexts derived through that boundary.
+The App Manager does not construct OperationContext instances.
+OperationContext creation occurs in the HTTP layer per `01-protocol/00-protocol-overview.md`.
+The App Manager validates and enforces correct application binding before the context defined in `01-protocol/03-serialization-and-envelopes.md` is consumed by other managers.

+## 9. Startup and shutdown behavior

+### 9.1 Startup ordering

+The App Manager must initialize before:

+* Schema Manager loads application schemas.
+* Auth Manager resolves application scoped requests.
+* Graph Manager accepts application authored operations.

+The App Manager must initialize after:

+* Storage Manager is ready.
+* Key Manager is ready.

+### 9.2 Shutdown behavior

+During shutdown, the App Manager:

+* Stops routing requests to backend extension services.
+* Releases references to extension service instances.
+* Performs no graph mutation.
+* Requires no persistence actions.

+Shutdown must not delete registry entries or application data.

-## 9. Interactions with other components
+## 10. Interactions with other components

-### 9.1 Inputs
+### 10.1 Inputs

 The App Manager consumes: